-Learning from your mistakes can be costly for Class 7 Drivers in BC
+Class 7 drivers: learning from your mistakes can be costly

 It’s tough being a young driver in BC.
 Making mistakes as you learn the rules of the road can be costly, especially when the rules are much stricter for Class 7 drivers.
 A recent story involving a teen driver serves as the perfect case study of what not to do if you are a learner driver.